-Due to the technical and often complex nature of technology-related purchases, the College of William & Mary's Information Technology and Procurement departments have developed a specific acquisition process for those procurements.
-This process will ensure that the College community receives the best possible solution to their technology needs in an efficient manner at the best possible value.
+Due to the technical and often complex nature of technology-related purchases, William & Mary's Information Technology and Procurement departments have developed a specific acquisition process for those procurements.
+This process will ensure that the university community receives the best possible solution to their technology needs in an efficient manner at the best possible value.

 All technology-related procurements share a common set of parameters that must be addressed before going forward with a purchase: